Minneapolis Garage Door Injury Attorneys

 Garage doors must be designed and manufactured safely, as the manufacturer of a garage door must identify and prevent hazards throughout the manufacturing process and must either design away, guard against, or warn about those hazards.
 We have worked on thousands of product liability cases involving manufacturers’ responsibilities with regard to such hazards, and we will help you understand your options and rights.

-If you’re considering a defective garage door lawsuit, our team at GoldenbergLaw can help you get the compensation and justice that you deserve.
+If you’re considering a defective garage door lawsuit, our team at GoldenbergLaw, PLLC can help you get the compensation and justice that you deserve.
 We have decades of expertise with these types of cases, and we have a passion for helping out those facing injustice.
-Don’t waste any more nights tossing and turning, worrying about the future.
+Don’t waste any more nights tossing and turning and worrying about the future.
 Leave the sleepless nights to us.